-- (1) The Municipality may, when approving an application for a subdivision of land, impose conditions relating to the compulsory establishment of an owners' association by the applicant for an area determined in the conditions. - (2) An owners' association that comes into being by virtue of subsection (1) is a juristic person and must have a constitution. - (3) The constitution of an owners' association must be approved by the Municipality before the transfer of the first land unit and must make provision for- - the owners' association to formally represent the collective mutual interests of the area, suburb or neighbourhood set out in the constitution in accordance with the conditions of approval;
+- (1) The Municipality may, when approving an application for a subdivision of land, impose conditions relating to the compulsory establishment of an owners' association by the applicant for an area determined in the conditions. - (2) An onwers' association that comes into being by virtue of subsection (1) is a juristic person and must have a constitution.

-- (b) control over and maintenance of buildings, services or amenities arising from the subdivision; - (c) the regulation of at least one annual meeting with its members; - (d) control over the design guidelines of the buildings and erven arising from the subdivision; - the ownership by the owners' association of all common property arising from the subdivision, including- - (i) private open spaces; - (ii) private roads; and - (iii) land required for services provided by the owners' association; - (f) enforcement of conditions of approval or management plans; - (g) procedures to obtain the consent of the members of the owners' association to transfer an erf in the event that the owners' association ceases to function; and - the implementation and enforcement by the owners' association of the provisions of the constitution. - (4) The constitution of an owners' association may have other objectives as set by the association but may not contain provisions that are in conflict with any law. - (5) The constitution of the owners' association takes effect on the registration of the first land unit. - (6) An owners' association may amend its constitution when necessary, but if an amendment affects the Municipality or a provision referred to in subsection (3), the amendment must also be approved by the Municipality. - (7) An owners' association that comes into being by virtue of subsection (1)- - (a) has as its members all the owners of the land units arising from the subdivision and their successors in title, who are jointly liable for expenditure incurred in connection with the association; and - (b) is upon registration of the first land unit automatically established. - (8) The design guidelines contemplated in subsection (3)(d) may introduce more restrictive development rules than the rules provided for in the zoning scheme.
+- (3) The constitution of an owners' association must be approved by the Municipality before registration of the transfer of the first land unit and must make provision for- - (a) the owners' association to formally represent the collective mutual interests of the area, suburb or neighbourhood set out in the constitution in accordance with the conditions of approval; - (b) control over and maintenance of buildings, services or amenities arising from the subdivision; - (c) the regulation of at least one annual meeting with its members; - (d) control over the design guidelines of the buildings and erven arising from the subdivision; - (e) the ownership by the owners' association of all common property arising from the subdivision, including- - (i) private open spaces; - (ii) private roads; and - (iii) land required for services provided by the owners'association; - (f) enforcement of conditions of approval or management plans; - (g) procedures to obtain the consent of the members of the owners' association to transfer an erf in the event that the owners' association ceases to function; and - (h) the implementation and enforcement by the owners' association of the provisions of the constitution. - (4) The constitution of an owners' association may have other objectives as set by the association but may not contain provisions that are in conflict with any law. - (5) The constitution of an owners' association takes effect upon the registration of the transfer of ownership of the first land unit to a person other than the developer. - (6) An owners's association may amend its constitution where necessary, but if an amendment affects the Municipality or a provision referred to in subsection (3), the amendment must also be approved by the Municipality. - (7) An owners' association that comes into being by virtue of subsection (1)- - (a) has as its members all the owners of the land units arising from the subdivision and their successors in title, who are jointly liable for expenditure incurred in connection with the association; and - (b) is upon registration of the transfer of ownership of the first land unit to a person other than the developer automatically established. - (8) The design guidelines contemplated in subsection (3)(d) may introduce more restrictive development rules than the rules provided for in the zoning scheme.